0Day of Windows 10 is freely available on Twitter

 Of course, the Git link does not exist anymore, and it is a surprise that there is still a Twitter announcement.

-CERT researcher Phil Dormann, confirmed the error on Twitter and explained that it worked on a "fully updated system with Windows 10 at 64bit."
+CERT researcher Phil Dormann, confirmed the error on Twitter and explained that he operated in a “fully informed με Windows 10 στα 64bit.”

 A publication in CERT provides more details on vulnerability, but points out that there is still some information about the affected systems.

-Microsoft for its part told The Registry that it is preparing a patch that will probably be released next , that is, on September 11th.
+Microsoft, for its part, told The Registry that it is preparing a patch that will probably be released in the next Patch , that is, on September 11th.
 The company rather strictly adheres to the schedule of its employees and does not allow overtime even if millions of systems are at risk.

 It seems that all versions of Windows 10 are affected, whether or not they have been updated.
 Older versions of Windows (Windows 7 and Windows 8.1) do not appear to be affected by this vulnerability.

-With regard to of your system and until Microsoft decides to release the update to close the space of 0Day (by the book on the next Patch Tuesday), you should avoid downloading and running applications and files from unreliable sources.
+Regarding the security of your system and until Microsoft decides to release the update to close his gap (by the book on the next Patch Tuesday), it would be best to avoid it and applications and files from untrusted sources.

 _________________________________